 Option 1: I want to log mileage outside of Wave, on paper or electronically.

 If you are logging your mileage outside Wave, then all you need to post in Wave is simply a record of the expense.
 The simplest way to do this is with a Journal Transaction (click here for a quick how-to on that).
-First, make sure you’ve created an expense account for this purpose – call it Mileage Expenses, or something else that will make it easy to identify.
+First, make sure you’ve created an operating expense account for this purpose – call it Mileage Expenses, or something else that will make it easy to identify.

 Using the example above, you’d debit Mileage Expenses by $1,650, and credit your Owner’s Equity account the same amount (or Shareholder Loan, if your business is incorporated).